MKesenheimer/fault-injection-library/README.md

 This allows a cold start of the target to be carried out in the event of error states that cannot be eliminated by a reset.
 ![Pico Glitcher v1 layout](https://github.com/MKesenheimer/fault-injection-library/blob/master/schematics/pico-glitcher-v1_brd.png)

-The assembled board is shown in the following figure:
+The assembled and fully functional board is shown in the following figure:
 ![Assembled Pico Glitcher v1](https://github.com/MKesenheimer/fault-injection-library/blob/master/schematics/finished.JPG)